 - Implement a 3D version of Glauber in BeAGLE, allowing deformed nuclei such as U to be studied. - Using parameterizations of the data on elastic and inelastic electron scattering on 208Pb, together with a simple, but qualitatively accurate model, we will estimate the relative probability of coherent diffraction to bound excited states vs. coherent diffraction to the ground state in e+Pb scattering.
-This will be implemented in Sartre as an option. - Implement a combination of BeAGLE and Sartre to allow investigation of combined intranuclear cascade (ballistic protons) and nuclear evaporation for incoherent exclusive diffraction (J/ψ and φ). - A more comprehensive look at geometry tagging and color propagation physics for SIDIS at JLEIC, including a light nucleus (such as Ca) and the heavy deformed nucleus U, investigating the maximum range of "d" that can be reached. - Investigate whether forward negatively charged hadrons (mostly π -) improve geometry tagging resolution because of their strong correlation with INC.
+This will be implemented in Sartre as an option.

+- The Forward PbWO calorimeter is expected to have a yield of 20 photoelectrons per MeV (integrated over 100 ns) [20].
+This gives a ~10% energy resolution for boosted photons from excited state decays in 208Pb.
+We will estimate the random background in the calorimeter from two sources: Quasi Real photo excitation, summing over all bound excited states in Pb208; and side-splash from hadrons in the striking the iron yoke of the Dipole just upstream of the calorimeter.
+This will be done using the existing GEMC model of the detector. - Implement a combination of BeAGLE and Sartre to allow investigation of combined intranuclear cascade (ballistic protons) and nuclear evaporation for incoherent exclusive diffraction (J/ ψ and φ), extending down to the lowest values of x available at JLEIC. - A more comprehensive look at geometry tagging and color propagation physics for SIDIS at JLEIC, including a light nucleus (such as Ca) and the heavy deformed nucleus U, investigating the maximum range of "d" that can be reached. - Investigate whether forward negatively charged hadrons (mostly π -) improve geometry tagging resolution because of their strong correlation with INC.